bnb-chain/bnb-chain.github.io/docs/BSCmainnet.md

 ## How to Build on BSC
 You can build deploy [smart contracts](remix-new.md), [NFTs](nft-metadata-standard.md), [BEP20 Tokens](BEP20.md), and [BEP20 Upgradable Contracts](proxy.md) on the BNB Smart Chain.

-## BSC Outlook
-To get an overview of what is the current state and the future developements that BNB Chain's team is working refer [here](dev-outlook-2022.md).